Scrolling Into Homeownership

 Yay!
 This is it; this is the moment you’ve been waiting and saving for.
 To you, this might feel like the scariest part, but we make everything so easy, you have no reason to be afraid.
-When you apply online through our Homestretch application (maybe link to application page?) we’re able to co-navigate the app with you.
+When you apply online through our simple and secure online application we’re able to co-navigate the app with you.
 That way, if any questions come up – we’re there to answer them for you.

 What you’ll need to submit your application: